-The electron is indicated as Fermion and as such an elementary particle in The Standard Model.
+The electron is indicated as Fermion and, as such, an elementary particle in The Standard Model.

 The electron and the subsequent generations muon and tau are studied and described in detail in the scientific literature.
 We use as starting position the first assessment as in Wikipedia as reference: